ethereum/ens-registrar-dapp/README.md

 # Ethereum Name Service Registrar DApp

-This app allows you to register a .eth domain name, for use in ethereum decentralized applications and compatible blockchain browsers.
+This app allows you to register a .eth domain name for use in ethereum decentralized applications and compatible blockchain browsers.

 Check [ens.domains](http://ens.domains/) for more information about the ENS.